On this page

 Help Support number

-What Changed: In Identity Engine, if the user is unable to use an Authenticator, the Help Support number is no longer provided.
+What Changed: In Identity Engine, if the user is unable to use an authenticator, the support number is no longer provided.
 The only support available is the authenticator list page that provides alternative ways for the user to authenticate.

 Reset Factor API - email enrollment